-CPD is a medical term for infants who, for whatever reason, are too big to fit through their mother’s pelvis, making traditional delivery extremely difficult.
+CPD is a medical term for infants too big to fit through their mother’s pelvis, making traditional delivery extremely difficult.
 However, if CPD is diagnosed earlier in pregnancy, a healthy delivery is possible.

-For infants who were not diagnosed in time, an emergency C-section or an operative vaginal delivery is typically needed.
+For infants not diagnosed in time, an emergency C-section or an operative vaginal delivery is typically needed.